2020 Hard Red Spring Wheat

 TCG-Heartland performed very well in 2020 as an early, very high protein, high TW, good standing, high yielding variety.
 It performed best on well drained and medium to lighter soils.
 It stood up well to PHS pressure with good FNs in the areas affected in both 2020 and 2019.
 TCG-Heartland is a certified seed only (CSO) variety

 TCG-Wildcat, our newest variety, performed very well as a high yielding, high protein, high TW, management wheat for the RRV.
 It has an MS-S scab reaction but responds well to fungicide for scab.
 TCG-Wildcat is much like TCG-Spitfire, but has higher protein and TW, with earlier maturity, and quicker dry down and good tolerances to PHS.

 It has a good coping reaction to BLS, producing good yields and seed quality in the presence of BLS, but it does not have TCG-Spitfires BLS tolerance level.
 In its first year of limited commercial production it performed very well, both in and outside the RRV.
 TCG-Wildcat is a certified seed only (CSO) variety.

 TCG-Wildfire continues to look very good as a high yielding, medium high protein option on water impacted alkali ground.
 Its tolerance to BLS has also been noted in these environments.

-TCG-Glennville continues to perform as a short, early, good standing, high protein management HRS for good environments north of Highway 2.
-It can get pushed when grown further south.
+TCG-Glennville, as in 2019, continues to perform as a short, very early, good standing management HRS for good environments north of Highway 2.
+It can get pushed further south.

-All the TCG HRS varieties are good standing management wheat in their areas of adaptation, with MS scab ratings of varying strength.
+All the TCG HRS varieties are good standing management wheats in their areas of adaptation, with MS scab ratings of varying strengths.
 They are meant to be treated with fungicide at least once, at flowering.